B01

 Summary

-The radiation budget plays a key role in climate changes.
-This project systematically assesses the soil moisture response to the radiative forcing of atmospheric composition changes and the influence of water management using CMIP6 models.
-With focus on the response of the soil moisture in Europe, the project separates contributions from water management, greenhouse gases, anthropogenic dust-aerosols, as well as aerosols from biomass burning and industrial pollution.
+The radiation budget plays a key role in climate change.
+This project systematically assesses the soil moisture response to the radiative forcing of atmospheric composition changes and the influence of water management using the Coupled Model Intercomparison Project Phase 6 (CMIP6) models.
+With a focus on the response to the soil moisture in Europe, the project separates contributions from water management, greenhouse gases, anthropogenic dust-aerosols, as well as aerosols from biomass burning and industrial pollution.
 It contributes to understand the possible future development of anthropogenic dust-aerosols in a warmer world.

 B03